syncfusion/blazor-docs/src/querybuilder/query-builder/data-binding.md

 # Data binding

-The Query Builder uses `SfDataManager` to bind the dataSource which supports both RESTful JSON data services binding and IEnumerable binding.
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) uses `SfDataManager` to bind the dataSource which supports both RESTful JSON data services binding and IEnumerable binding.
 The [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) property can be assigned either with the instance of `SfDataManager` or list of objects.
 It supports the following kinds of data binding method:

 * List Binding
 * Remote data